ScottGibson5231/mimic-speech-generator/README.md

 A TypeScript command-line application that takes user input, splits it into random chunks, and converts each chunk to speech using different Google Cloud Text-to-Speech voices, then combines them into a single audio file.

+The inspiration for this project came from how Bumblebee speaks in the Transformers movies.
+He switches between different radio stations to create a mash-up sentence.

+I intend to use this for a D&D character idea, which is a Kenku who only uses mimmicked speech from different people they have listened to to form sentences.

 ## Features

 - Interactive command-line interface